-Arnia remote hive monitors will enable you to monitor the status of your honey bee colonies from any Internet enabled device such as a smartphone, tablet, PC or Mac computer.
+Arnia remote hive monitoring system enables you to monitor the status of your honey bee colonies from any Internet enabled device such as a smartphone, tablet, PC or Mac computer.
 You can check the state of your hives from the comfort of your home, from the train on your way to work or even when on holiday abroad.
-The system operation is described below, also see our FAQs.
+The system operation is described below, also see our FAQs

-One Monitor Gateway per apiary is located within 30m of the bee hives that are fitted with hive monitors.
-This collects both metrological data at the apiary and data from all hive monitors and transmits it to Arnia’s secure central server for storage and analysis.
-The Monitor Gateway is battery powered and has its own transmission capability using the 2G GPRS network.
+One Gateway is required per apiary.
+It collects data from all hive monitors at the apiary and transmits it to Arnia’s User Interface for analysis and presentation.
+The Gateway is battery powered and has its own transmission capability.
 No power or WiFi is required in the apiary.

-Log in to your personal account from any internet enabled device to access data on your hives through the Arnia User Interface.
+Users log in to a secure account from any internet enabled device to access data on their hives through the Arnia User Interface.
 No additional software is required.
 The data is presented with clear, easy to read graphics so you can see at a glance the current situation in your hives.
 Access to current and historical values enables you to generate graphs for selected periods thus allowing trend observation and comparative analysis of data within a colony as well as between different colonies.

 Once logged in to the User Interface you will be greeted by the Hive View which shows the current status of each hive you are monitoring:-